Top 6 Original Pokemon Cards (Base Set)

 - Strikes Back (Poke-Power) Retaliates with 10 damage whenever Machamp is hurt, even if it's knocked out!

-- Seismic Toss (4 Energy) Demands four Energy, but seizes an impressive 60 damage.
+- Seismic Toss (4 Energy) Demands four energy to use, but seizes an impressive 60 damage.

-Between Seismic Toss and Strikes Back, Machamp decimated foes.. as long as you could afford its attack.
+Between Seismic Toss and Strikes Back, Machamp decimated foes... as long as you could afford its expensive attack.
+Sadly, it bears no resistance and is weak to Psychic, slightly undermining an otherwise awesome card.

 Stage 2/ Fire

 You knew he was coming.
-Perhaps the most famous Pokemon card of all time, Charizard brandished the highest HP and strongest attack of his age, plus a Resistance to Fighting:
+Perhaps the most famous Pokemon card of all time and final evolution to first Fire starter Charmander, Charizard brandished the highest HP and strongest attack of his age, plus a resistance to Fighting:

 - Energy Burn (Poke-Power) Turns all Energy on Charizard into Fire, useful for multi-type decks.